 If you have no idea how to optimize your website for search engines, this is a good starting place.
 Hire someone to do it for you – added bonus if they also provide you with information on how to optimize future content on your own.

-But if you know your content is optimized for search engines, it’s getting decent traffic, but people aren’t spending enough time on the page to read all of the content, then either your audience isn’t interested in the content or the content isn’t presented in a way that engages your audience.
-In this case you either need to redesign the content in a way that psychologically intrigues your website visitors or stop creating content on that subject.
+If you know your content is optimized for search engines and it’s getting decent traffic but people aren’t spending enough time on the page to read it.
+Then either your audience isn’t interested in the content or the content isn’t presented in a way that engages your audience.
+In this case you either need to redesign the content in a way that psychologically intrigues your visitors or stop creating content on that subject.

 Same goes for content that is getting a ton of traffic and is keeping people on the page for an extended period of time.
 This is the type of content you want to create.
 That is the type of design you want to mimic.
 And the marketing behind it is something you want to replicate in the future.